 As part of the Lowe’s Creative Ideas Team, we are given a monthly challenge along with a budget of gift cards.
 This month we were told to do something with the Color of the Year, Pantone Emerald Green.

 DIY Faux Patina

-I’ve always loved an aged patina look and thought this would be perfect for aged flower buckets, or pots.
+I’ve always loved an aged copper and patina look and thought this would be perfect for making distressed flower buckets, or pots.

 Now that I had a plan, I quickly headed to Lowe’s to have my Pantone Color mixed up, grab a few tin buckets, plants, dirt, and a new drop cloth.
 I loved the “messy approach” for this project.
 Which translates into a large margin for error.
 Once I figured out what would work, I took photos of each step to make it easy for you.